Brown Paper Tickets, facing claims by many artists who are owed money, says coronavirus pandemic led to systems failure

 Jordan and BPT spokesperson Barb Morgen listed a few of the intricacies:

 Some events were canceled and the organizers promised ticket-buyers refunds.
-Some events happened, but only a fraction of the people who bought tickets actually showed up, and organizers promised people who hadn’t attended refunds.
+Some events happened, but only a fraction of the people who bought tickets actually showed up, and organizers promised refunds to people who hadn’t attended.
 Some organizers asked their patrons to donate the price of their tickets instead of asking for refunds, which requires BPT to individually confirm which people want to donate and which want their money back.

 In many cases, the tickets had been bought, the event date had passed, and BPT had already sent the organizers their box-office money as if the event had happened normally.
 That led to ticket buyers asking BPT for money, which was now in the hands of the event organizers.